 Should You Do Planks and Pushups if You Have Osteoporosis?

-Here are Judy’s (not her real name) questions for you.
-Like many people, Judy is doing everything she can to build the strength of her body and her bones but she is receiving conflicting, confusing and incomplete messages from people she consults.
+Judy (not her real name) recently contacted me with a question regarding her exercise program.
+Like many people, Judy is doing everything she can to build the strength of her body and bones but she is receiving conflicting, confusing and incomplete messages from people she consults.
+Here are Judy’s questions:

-Is it okay to do pushups and planks without risk to the spine?
+Is it okay to do pushups and planks without risk [of a vertebral compression fracture] to the spine?

 The muscles in my upper body need to be built up.
-I had been working on pushups and planks with my trainer until my doctor recently did an X-ray of my back and discovered two fractures in the middle of my spine.
-He told me to stop doing pushups and planks (even though he didn’t know what a plank is.
-I have low confidence in his advice on exercise.)
+I had been working on pushups and planks with my trainer until my doctor recently did an X-ray of my back and discovered two vertebral fractures in the middle of my spine.
+He told me to stop doing pushups and planks.

 I can’t understand why pushups would be bad since the spine seems to stay in a neutral position.